JonMooney/horiseon-accessibility/README.md

 ## Usage
 Visit the live site at the following URL:<br>
 <a href="https://jonmooney.github.io/horiseon-accessibility/" title="CTRL+Click to open in a new window">https://jonmooney.github.io/horiseon-accessibility/</a><br>
-CTRL+Click or CMD+Click to open in a new window

 Right click on the web page and select 'View Page Source'<br>
 Look for logical commenting for different sections<br>